inokawa/virtua/README.md

 Especially for `webpack-dev-server`, [you can filter out the specific error with `devServer.client.overlay.runtimeErrors` option](https://webpack.js.org/configuration/dev-server/#overlay).

+#### Why my items are squashed on resize/add/remove?

+Maybe you forgot to pass `key` prop to each items, or the keys are not unique.
+Item sizes are stored per key.

 #### Why `VListHandle.viewportSize` is 0 on mount?

 `viewportSize` will be calculated by ResizeObserver so it's 0 until the first measurement.